Code-Institute-Submissions/Olivertrain1221-CandyCave_SepResub/README.md

 This is the fifth project for the Code Institute Diploma in Software Development with eCommerce.

 The site provides role based permissions for users to interact with a central dataset.
-It includes user authentication, email validation, Full CRUD functionality for approved users for Products, Categories, Blog Posts and Categories along with Reviews and Responses.
+It includes user authentication, email validation, Full CRUD functionality for approved users for Products, Categories, Blog Posts and more.

 ![Screenshot of homepage](/static/docs/site-images/home_desktop.png)